 This Pan

-Type: mobile app concept
+mobile app concept

-Role : Designer
+Designer

 We can all relate to the frustration and anxiety that come along with indecision.
 And, for people with ADHD, the experience is potentially all too familiar.
-This app concept was inspired by the desire to lend and easily accessible helping hand available whenever indecision strikes.
+This app concept was inspired by the desire to lend an easily accessible helping hand available whenever indecision strikes.

 Targeted Problem

 Coping with ADHD is naturally cognitively demanding as a result of issues with executive function.
-One of the results of this kind of brain fatigue is: difficulty making decisions.
+One of the results of this kind of brain fatigue is difficulty making decisions.

 Many people experience similar symptoms that increase the difficulty of making decisions, such as: